RakhithJK/python-telegram-bot-python-telegram-bot-wiki/Concurrency.md

 ## Using concurrency

 We want to reply to both *User A* and *User B* as fast as possible and while sending the reply to user *User A* we'd like to already get started on handling *Update B*.
-PTB comes with three built-in mechanism that can help with that.
+PTB comes with three built-in mechanisms that can help with that.

 ### `Handler.block`